 Woś himself denies that he committed any crime and declared yesterday that he was a victim of “political repression” by the government.

-A politician from the ruling coalition, Bogdan Klich, however, responded to Woś’s claims of politician repression by quoting him the words of his former boss at the justice minister, Zbigniew Ziobro, who said: “Honest people have nothing to fear.”
+A politician from the ruling coalition, Bogdan Klich, however, responded to Woś’s claims of politician repression by quoting him the words of his former boss at the justice ministry, Zbigniew Ziobro, who said: “Honest people have nothing to fear.”

 How MPs from each caucus voted on the question of lifting Woś’s immunity (za = for, przeciw = against, wstrzymało się = abstained, nie głosowało = did not vote)